chunky-dev/docs/ChunkyDocs/docs/getting_started/index.md

 There are two ways to install Chunky.
 You may download the installer for your OS[^1], or you may download the Universal JAR (Chunky Launcher).

-[^1]: Installers for Windows, Linux and macOS are [currently being worked on](https://github.com/leMaik/chunky-launcher-standalone).

 ## Downloads